Site logo

 Acepromazine, often called “Ace,” is a drug used to calm horses.
 It’s not a painkiller, but it helps horses stay relaxed during stressful times, like vet visits or transport.

-Ace belongs to a group of drugs called tranquilizers.
+Ace belongs to a group of drugs called horse tranquilizers.
 It works by slowing down certain signals in the horse’s brain, which helps reduce anxiety and keeps them still.

 Vets often recommend it when a horse needs to stay calm for a short period.
 It’s a go-to for handling nervous horses or prepping them for surgery.